All Things Considered

 Weekdays, 4:00- 6:00pm

 All Things Considered is the most listened-to, afternoon drive-time, news radio program in the country.
-Every weekday, this two-hour show is hosted by Ailsa Chang, Mary Louise Kelly, Ari Shapiro, and Juana Summers.
-Plus, WDIY's local hosts gives you Lehigh Valley news, weather, and traffic updates.
+Every day the show is hosted nationally by Ailsa Chang, Mary Louise Kelly, Juana Summers and Scott Detrow.
+Plus, WDIY's local hosts give you Lehigh Valley news, weather, and traffic updates.

 -